To opt out of OEA dues:

 Oregon Education Association

-OEA collected $22 million in dues and fees from its members in fiscal year 2022, according to reports the union must file with the IRS.
+OEA collected $25 million in dues and fees from its members in fiscal year 2024, according to 990 reports the union is required to file with the IRS.

 A portion of the dues paid by OEA members goes to support the National Education Association, headquartered in Washington, D.C.